 - Step 3: Apply a toner (I don’t do this every day)

 - Step 4: Splash my face with Fresh’s Black Tea Kombucha Antioxidant Essence to ward off pollutants

 - Step 5: Apply a layer of Drunk Elephant Day Serum

 - Step 6: Apply Supergoop SPF and an additional thin coat of moisturizer if needed (i.e. if my skin is dry)

 I have combination skin that errs on the oily side, so won’t use a moisturizer during the day unless it’s winter (or allergy season like now) and my skin is feeling tight and itchy.
-In that case, I’m a big fan of Little Seed Farm’s Goat’s Milk Moisturizer, which is a nearby Tennessee brand I purchase locally from Kroger’s but has a website from which you can order if you aren’t local.
-I also love Tatcha’s Water Cream, and it’s a bonus that it’s a clean product, too (slowly making the switch to mostly products that are certified clean).
+In summer months, my sunscreen doubles as my moisturizer.
+When I do need it, though, I’m a big fan of the gentle moisturizers like Cetaphil that your dermatologist inevitably recommends and Tatcha’s Water Cream, which bonus, is a certified clean product, too.

 Keeping my products organized and ready to use step-by-step has been a lot easier in the new house as we actually have bathroom space and closets here.
 I like to keep everything where I can see it so I can survey what I have in stock, so I loved adding this rotating beauty organizer I got on Amazon for just $26 to my new bathroom.
 I also have a variety of Container Store and STORi plastic bins like this one that I use to organize my overflow and hair products in my bathroom closet.

 Since I work from home, I often do a mask once or twice a week midday and have all my skincare products readily available and have liked splashing this Fresh essence on my face throughout the day when I need a boost.
 I’m constantly trying new ones, but here are a few of my favorites: